 Privacy, explained simply

-Cedric helps businesses monitor and respond to reviews across Google, Yelp, TripAdvisor, and Trustpilot.
-We collect only what we need to run the service, and you stay in control of your access.
+Cedric helps businesses monitor and respond to reviews, and request new ones.
+We collect only what we need to run the service, you stay in control of your access, and we don't sell your data or train AI on it.

 What we collect

-Account details, connected locations, review data you authorise via OAuth, and your Cedric settings.
+Account details, connected locations, review data you authorise via OAuth, contacts you use for campaigns, and your Cedric settings.

 What we don't do

-We don't sell personal information.
-We don't store your platform passwords (OAuth only).
-We don't use your data to train AI models.
+We don't sell or share personal information.
+We don't store platform passwords (OAuth only).
+We don't use your data to train AI, and we don't use tracking cookies.

 Your control